-Furry haired ‘meme coin’ enthusiasts rejoiced and seasoned investors rolled their eyes this week as the self-proclaimed “Dogecoin killer” Shiba Inu skyrocketed to the highest price it’s been since its release in May.
-It’s now sitting, at the time of writing, on AU $0.00004061.
+Furry haired ‘meme coin’ enthusiasts rejoiced and seasoned investors rolled their eyes in October as the self-proclaimed “Dogecoin killer” Shiba Inu skyrocketed to the highest price it had been since its release in May.
+It’s now sitting, at the time of writing (on November the 9th), on $0.00005659.

 But before we get into why Shiba Inu is blowing up, and whether it’s too late to buy, first: what the hell is Shiba Inu?